mitchcapper/LogCatch/README.md

 ### Viewing log file or live Device Log
 To view log files click "Files" and browse to the log file you would like.
 If you right click on the files button you can choose between "one time" and "incremental" loading.
 Incremental loading runs tail itself on the file and if truncated the new file output will be put out still.
-Clicking on the bullet next to the file will cause the file to reload as well.
+Clicking on the bullet next to the file will cause the file to reload as well.  **Note: TrackTail only works with incremental loading**

 To see log from connected devices after app launched:
 - you should select android-sdk-directory or adb including directory from popup window.